 Any sale to a third party doesn’t seem likely as several handset makers that ET spoke to said they won’t be willing to pay even close to what Microsoft could be offering for the plant.
 Shutting down the plant totally also remains an option, people said.

-be affected by the tax dispute in India.
+The two companies had previously said the deal closure won’t be affected by the tax dispute in India.
 And Nokia has already warned it may be forced to close the plant down if the dispute wasn’t resolved.

 Overseas investors have been regarding India with some trepidation as tax rules have been changed with retrospective effect and courts have overturned government decisions, forcing companies to write off investments.
 The inability to resolve the India hurdle comes as Nokia recently said it has received approvals from China, the European Commission, the US Department of Justice and other jurisdictions for the Microsoft deal.
 The case is among the high-profile tax disputes involving overseas companies that are being closely watched by foreign investors along with the one involving UK’s Vodafone Group Plc.
 “It will be a pity if the global deal happens leaving India out of its ambit.
 It will reinforce the perception in the minds of the international investing community that India has an aggressive tax jurisdiction where it is difficult to do business,” said Dinesh Kanabar, deputy CEO at KPMG India.